privacypatterns/patterns/patterns/Obligation-management.md

 management handles information lifecycle management based on individual preferences and organisational policies.
-The obligation management system manipulates data over time, ensuring data minimisation, deletion and notiﬁcations to data subjects.
+The obligation management system manipulates data over time, ensuring data minimization, deletion and notifications to data subjects.

 <!--###[Structure]-->
 <!--A detailed specification of the structural aspects of the pattern.
 A class diagram if applicable.-->